insidae/website/content/2023-03-18/index.md

     <br />
 </div>

-Thankfully Ableton have some truly fantastic resources for people just starting out (and I'm also a big fan of their well thought out graphic design).
+Thankfully Ableton have some truly fantastic resources for people just starting out, much like Blender and Unity.
+But there's more.

-They have two courses, both free, that you can run through directly in your browser.
+Ableton have designed two courses, both free, that you can run through directly in your browser.
 The content is well-structured and includes plenty of interactive examples demonstrating the concepts being covered.

+As a web developer and designer myself, there's a lot I can learn from these courses.

 Here's what you can expect: